Growing the wealth

 Build local and global connections

-The program offers the opportunity to network with people from different Nations, students, and business representatives, as well as with other universities with Indigenous-focused business leadership programming and events.
+The program offers the opportunity to network with people from different Nations, as well as many business, industry, and community leaders.

 An interactive experience

-Classes are highly interactive and vary from lectures to group presentations and simulations.
+Classes are highly interactive and vary from lectures to group presentations, case studies, and simulations.
 Many of the readings are real-life cases that form the basis for discussion and assignments.
-You will study with a supportive group who understands the unique challenges, history and world views of Indigenous peoples.

 Apply what you learn

-The IBL EMBA curriculum emphasizes integrated understanding and practical application to a variety of business situation.
-It respects that other forms of knowledge and ways of knowing are also important and valuable.
+The IBL EMBA curriculum emphasizes integrated understanding and practical application to a variety of business situations.
 You will be provided opportunities to contribute your work experience to the discussions and assignments.
 The program provides tools that can instantly be used in your current work environment.

 Our cohort method

-You will travel through the program with the same cohort, enabling you to build strong friendships and expand your network.
-Students will be assigned to small, self-managed teams of four to five people who will work together on projects.
-Sometimes these groups may change from course to course.
-The vibrant business, cultural and life experience of each student, adds immeasurably to the class and team experience.
+This is a peer-based learning model.
+You will advance through the program with the same cohort, enabling you to build strong friendships while expanding your network.
+Students will be assigned to small, self-managed teams of four to six people who will work together on projects.
+Sometimes these groups may change from course to course based on the learning outcomes.
+The vibrant business, cultural, and life experience of each student adds immeasurably to the class and team experience.